patmigliaccio/jekyll-generate-tags/README.md

 tag_options: software engineering,coding,programming languages
 ```

-These can also be updated in the `tag_options.txt` file instead.
+These can also be updated in the `tag_options.txt` file within the root of the project or updated inside the gem itself.

 ### Confidence